taitanang/Taitanang_BlueStampPortfolio/index.md

 ![h-bridge](H-bridge.png)
 Figure 3: An H-bridge circuit

-An L298N motor driver has two of these H-bridge circuits to allow motors to turn forward and backward.
+An L298N motor driver has two of these H-bridge circuits to allow the DC motors to turn forward and backward.
+This works because by switching the polarity on a DC motor, it changes the direction the motor spins.
 An H-bridge works by using four switches to control the current direction.
 For example, if switches 1 and 4 are closed, the current will run through from left to right.
 And if switches 2 and 3 are closed, the current runs in the opposite direction.
+Although a motor driver only has two H-bridges, I used one motor driver to control all four wheels by connecting two motors to each H-bridge and controlling them  together.

 ## Milestone 2 Code